dfuse-io/docs/content/eosio/public-apis/reference/rest/post-state-abi-bin_to_json.md

 ---
-weight: 1
+weight: 20
+#same weight for all pages in this section to auto-order them A->Z
-pageTitle: POST /v0/state/abi/bin_to_json
+pageTitle: POST /state/abi/bin_to_json
+pageTitleIcon: eosio

+sideNav: true
+sideNavTitle: Public APIs
+sideNavLinkRename: POST /state/abi/bin_to_json

+BookToC: true
+release: stable

 ---
 Decode binary rows (in hexadecimal string) for a given table against the ABI of a given contract account, at any block height.